Trinity Park, Queensland: Education

-Holy Cross School is a Roman Catholic primary (P-6) school for boys and girls in Reed Road.
+Holy Cross School is a Catholic primary (Prep-6) school for boys and girls at 191-201 Reed Road (16.8102°S 145.6953°E).
 It is operated by the Roman Catholic Diocese of Cairns.
-As at 2018, it has an enrolment of 525 students with 36 teachers (33 full-time equivalent) and 33 non-teaching staff (15 full-time equivalent).
+In 2018, the school had an enrolment of 535 students with 35 teachers (34 full-time equivalent) and 25 non-teaching staff (17 full-time equivalent).

-There are no government schools in Trinity Park but Trinity Beach State School is in neighbouring Trinity Beach and Smithfield State High School is in neighbouring Smithfield.
+There are no government schools in Trinity Park.
+The nearest government primary school is Trinity Beach State School in neighbouring Trinity Beach to the north.
+The nearest government secondary school is Smithfield State High School is in neighbouring Smithfield to the west.

 Amenities

-There is a marina with 108 berths which connects to Half Moon Creek which leads into the Coral Sea.